Introduction

 By conducting thorough sensory evaluations, you can pinpoint specific areas for improvement in your manufacturing processes and make necessary adjustments to ensure consistent product quality.

 By closely examining sensory defects, such as off-Flavors, textures, or appearances, you can pinpoint target investigations into potential causes throughout your manufacturing processes.
-If a taste panel identifies that a product does not conform with its quality attribute sheet (QAS) or expected sensory characteristics, the exact nature off the deviation should guide an investigation toward the process points most responsible for influencing the characteristics that have deviated from expectations.
+If a taste panel identifies that a product does not conform with its specification or quality attribute sheet (QAS) or expected sensory characteristics, the exact nature off the deviation should guide an investigation toward the process points most responsible for influencing the characteristics that have deviated from expectations.

 Regularly incorporating sensory defect analysis into your quality control procedures enables proactive identification and resolution of issues before they escalate.
 By leveraging taste panel insights, you can continuously refine your processes, optimise product quality, and uphold consumer satisfaction.